MJ Melendez Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Braves pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.

-- The Braves' 3.92 team ERA ranks eighth across all league pitching staffs.
+- The Braves' 3.79 team ERA ranks seventh across all league pitching staffs.

-- The Braves surrender the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).

-- Morton (1-1) gets the starting nod for the Braves, his third this season.
+- The Braves will send Elder (1-0) out to make his third start of the season.

-- His most recent appearance came on Saturday against the San Diego Padres, when the right-hander threw five innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Monday, the righty tossed 6 1/3 scoreless innings against the Cincinnati Reds while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.